kreact/kreact/README.md

 This architecture promotes a clean, maintainable, and scalable codebase, ideal for complex applications requiring a structured approach to state management, while simplifying testing and improving the testing surface.

+The design is based on these principles:
+1. Reactive
+2. Scalable
+3. Modular
+4. Minimal

+This framework can be used in a variety of applications both in clients and in servers.
+Servers are a particularly interesting use case especially with the rise of stateless services.
+All software has internal state one way or another whether it exists in the form of constants or database connections.
+KReact helps centralize the data so that you can focus on the logic and not worry about how to access things you need to process a request.
+See below for some concrete examples.

 ## Use
 ### Gradle